karllhughes/personal-blog-5/_posts/2016-03-24-docker-laravel-php7.markdown

 ![docker-php7](https://i.imgur.com/xwm4v6Q.png)

+_Looking for more resources to help you learn to be a better developer?
+I've collected [20 of my favorite books for software engineers here](/posts/software-engineering-books).
+Enjoy!_

 ### What is Docker, and how can it help us test PHP7 applications?

 [Docker](https://www.docker.com/) is a service for running containers.
 Containers are small, contained microservices that can run on a single machine.
 I see them as the next logical step in virtualization: where virtual machines let you emulate an entire operating system, containers let you emulate everything on top of the kernel, so more of the underlying infrastructure is shared while keeping a sharp separation of concerns.
 If that just went completely over your head, it's okay.
 I'm not an expert either, but that doesn't mean we can't use Docker as a tool to make our lives a little easier.